microsoft/PowerToys/doc/releases/tests-checklist-template.md

 ### Snapped window behavior
 - [ ] `Keep windows in their zones when the screen resolution changes` on, snap a window to a zone, change the screen resolution or scaling, verify window changed its size and position.
+- [ ] `Keep windows in their zones when the screen resolution changes` on, snap a window to a zone on the secondary monitor.
+Disconnect the secondary monitor (the window will be moved to the primary monitor).
+Reconnect the secondary monitor.
+Verify the window returned to its zone.
 - [ ] `Keep windows in their zones when the screen resolution changes` off, snap a window to a zone, change the screen resolution or scaling, verify window didn't change its size and position.

 Enable `During zone layout changes, windows assigned to a zone will match new size/positions` and prepare layouts with 1 and 3 zones where zone size/positions are different.